 When to visit: Daytime hours

-Time needed to enjoy: 10 minutes (the hike to get there may take around 30 minutes)
+Time needed: 10 minutes (the hike to get there may take around 30 minutes)

 Once, while relaxing at a quiet South Carolina campground for a couple days, I unexpectedly came across abandoned Civil War-era gold mines during a day hike.
 What a quirky thing to stumble upon!